 Normally people who visit the North of Luzon to reach Banaue or Bagiuo will spend a couple of days in Sagada also.
 Raved about for its unrelenting deep cave formations, Sagada has incredible opportunities for cave hiking, that will really test your stamina and courage.
 For those who brave the steep climbs and dark passageways that open up into other worlds – the rewards are purely exhilarating!
 Sagada’s caves house raw materials such as limestone and crystal, along with some amazing neck high cave pools.
 Adrenaline seekers will love the challenge that these caves bring and will be in awe of its natural beauty and fairly untouched state.

-Sagada is also home to the ‘hanging coffins’ that date back centuries, attracting curious tourists to hear the eerie stories and take photos of this unusual practise.
-Sagada itself is a fairly small town, not very tourist, which has a ‘everyone knows everyone’ feel, promoted by the friendly locals living there.
+Sagada is also home to the ‘hanging coffins’ that date back centuries, attracting curious tourists to hear the eerie stories and take photos of this unusual practice.
+Sagada itself is a fairly small town, not very tourist, which has an ‘everyone knows everyone’ feel, promoted by the friendly locals living there.

 Countryside just outside Sagada.
 Photo by Flip Travels.

 Places to Stay in Sagada

 There are a handful of places to stay in Sagada, more than Banaue, so you have plenty to choose from once you arrive there.
 Sagada accommodation ranges from homestays to hotels to guesthouses and everything is within a short distance from each other.